Gina Philogene

 Introduction to Social Psychology

-This course introduces students to the key ideas of social psychology.
-We will examine the social dimensions underlying the cognitive existence of individuals by examining some theories, methodologies, and key findings of social psychology.
+This lecture course introduces students to the key ideas of social psychology.
+We will examine the social dimensions underlying the cognitive existence of individuals by reviewing some theories, methodologies, and key findings of social psychology.
 We will look at human relations at various levels, with a primary focus on the tension between the individual and society.
-For this purpose, we will compare different theoretical (cognitive, interpersonal, and cultural) perspectives.
-During the first semester, the course will investigate the role of unconscious processes in our interpretations and explanations of the social world, emphasizing in particular our mistakes in judgment and our misperceptions of causation.
-The individual as a social cognizer will be explored further to see how we derive interpretations for our own behavior in comparison to those attributed to others’ behavior.
-In the second semester, we will focus on the contextualization of these different processes in order to analyze the defining characteristics of groups and the extent to which we are, indeed, shaped by our groups.
+For this purpose, we will compare different theoretical perspectives (cognitive, interpersonal, and cultural).
+In the first part of the lecture, we will review micro-social phenomena.
+We will first look at cognitive constructs involved in our understanding of the world, notably the concept of attitudes.
+Then, we will explore the role of unconscious processes in our interpretations and explanations of the social world.
+At this point, we shall take a closer look at individuals as social “cognizers” to see how humans elaborate causes to explain the behavior of others and their own behavior, as well as events occurring in their social world.
+In the second part, we will examine the macro-social phenomena.
+We will look more specifically at the tensions between the individual and the social, beginning with how individuals manifest themselves in crowd behavior.
+We will then analyze the defining characteristics of groups to understand the psychological transformations required to become a member of, or to be defined as, a group.
+Finally, we will conclude with an examination of the processes of influence involved when individuals are in the presence of one another.

 Faculty